 Bear in mind that the results reported by visual verification will depend on the prediction algorithm used in the spectral simulation.
-The user will be able to change this algorithm by following the menu: 'Prediction/Prediction Options/Predictor Properties'.

 14.2.6 Prediction Database

 This feature will allow the user to build databases with experimental assigned spectra which can be used to enhance the prediction results of similar structures.